Perun’s Profile Format¶

 yields the following stream of resources:

-resource (dict) – dictionary representing one resource w.r.t resources
+resource – dictionary representing one resource w.r.t resources

-Generator for iterating through all the fields (both flattened and original) that are occuring in the resources and takes as domain integer values.
+Generator for iterating through all the fields (both flattened and original) that are occurring in the resources and takes as domain integer values.

 Generator iterates through all the resources and checks their flattened keys and yields them in case they were not yet processed.
 If the instance of the key does not contain integer values, it is skipped.